Gianluigi Donnarumma: Style of play

 A 2015 ESPN profile praised Donnarumma's fundamental goalkeeping skills, identifying his large slender frame and reach, agility, and composed nature as his biggest strengths; writer Nick Dorrington additionally described the teenager as "a natural leader [with] the necessary confidence to organise a defence featuring players twice his age."
-Despite his tall and imposing stature, Donnarumma possesses good reactions, and is effective at stopping penalties.
+Despite his tall and imposing stature, Donnarumma possesses good reactions, and is highly effective at stopping penalties.
 Matt Jones has also praised Donnarumma for his shot-stopping ability, and speed when rushing off his line to face opponents in one on one situations.
 Former Milan goalkeeper Christian Abbiati touted Donnarumma as a potential future captain for Milan in 2016, noting that Donnarumma's temperament, introverted character, and ability to withstand pressure were all the necessary qualities needed for him to succeed in this role.
 Although Donnarumma is regarded as being competent with the ball at his feet, pundits such as Mina Rzouki, Paolo Menicucci, and Sam Lopresti, as well as former goalkeeper Fernando Orsi, have cited his ball control and distribution, as well as his overall consistency, positioning, handling, punching technique, and his ability to defend crosses and command his box as areas in which he needs to improve as he gains more experience.

+Although Donnarumma's ability to live up to his potential was initially brought into question following his move to Paris Saint–Germain, in part due to his inconsistency and several errors he made as a result of his perceived weaknesses when playing with his feet, he later established himself as one of the best goalkeepers in the world at the club, in particular under the guidance of manager Luis Enrique, who initially dropped him for reserve keeper Matvey Safonov, who was better suited to the manager's playing style, which involved building plays from the back under pressure.
+However, Donnarumma worked to improve his composure, ability with his feet, and his command of his area, and won back Enrique's faith in him, as well as his place in the starting line-up.
+During the club's 2024–25 treble-winning season, he stood out for his all-round goalkeeping abilities, being praised in particular in the media for his positioning, shot-stopping, athleticism, reflexes, ability to stop penalties, and cover the goal with his frame, as well as his improved ability to come off his line and claim crosses.